Octavius-Dante/Tetra-Proxima/BTP_DAY_01_v1.0/README.md

    </br>
    </br>

-2. Checking the available buildpacks in the cloud environment
+2. Checking the available build packs in the cloud environment
    </br>
    </br>